se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 ### Compilation to JavaScript

 As a superset of JavaScript, TypeScript is based on the same programming syntax as JavaScript, and valid JavaScript code is also valid TypeScript code.
-Besides static type checking, TypeScript offers support for the latest JavaScript features, including those from ECMAScript 2015 (ES6) and beyond.
+TypeScript can be configured to target different flavors of JavaScript while offering support for the latest JavaScript features, including those from ECMAScript 2015 (ES6) and beyond.

-While TypeScript can be configured to target different flavors of JavaScript, it is transpiled down to ES3 by default to maintain compatibility with all JavaScript engines.
-Because of this, you can use features like classes, generators, and async functions without worrying about whether your code is supported by a particular web browser or version of Node.js.
+Because TypeScript is transpiled down to ES3 by default, it maintains compatibility with all JavaScript engines, and you can use features like classes, generators, and async functions without worrying about whether your code is supported by a particular web browser or version of Node.js.

 ### Type Annotations and Type Inference

-A key feature of TypeScript is the ability to add **type annotations** to your JavaScript variables and functions.
-This is useful for recording the intended contract of a variable or function.
+TypeScript enables static type checking by giving you the ability to add **type annotations** to your JavaScript variables and functions.
 Here's an example of declaring a variable with the `string` type and assigning it a `string` value:
 ```typescript
 let myString: string = "abc";
 ```